MelikeTopcu/react-redux-todoList/README.md

-# TodoList with React, Redux and TypeScript
+# Simple Todo App with React, Redux and TypeScript
-A simple TodoList with React, Redux and TypeScript
+React, Redux and TS

 ## Getting Started